MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-tracestatus-transact-sql.md

 |**Global**|Indicates whether the trace flag is set globally<br /><br /> 1 = True<br /><br /> 0 = False|
 |**Session**|Indicates whether the trace flag is set for the session<br /><br /> 1 = True<br /><br /> 0 = False|

 DBCC TRACESTATUS returns a column for the trace flag number and a column for the status.
 This indicates whether the trace flag is ON (1) or OFF (0).
-The column heading for the trace flag number is either **Global Trace Flag** or **Session Trace Flag**, depending on whether you are checking the status for a global or a session trace flag.
+The column heading for the trace flag number is either **Global** or **Session**, depending on whether you are checking the status for a global or a session trace flag.

 ## Remarks
 In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], there are two types of trace flags: session and global.
 Session trace flags are active for a connection and are visible only for that connection.
 Global trace flags are set at the server level and are visible to every connection on the server.